GeminiBandit21/AutomationAuthoring/README.md

 -Added File Insert for Excel Sheets 11/10/21
 -Added Theme selection 11/10/21
--Change Category and Product Entry boxes to comboboxes 11/11/21 -Save users Perfered Theme 11/12/21
+-Change Category and Product Entry boxes to comboboxes 11/11/21 -Save users Preferred Theme 11/12/21
 Need to add Sheet iterator or Toggle Function
 -Error Handling 11/12/21
 Update question types for more finished question types from beginning to end.